 Below, you can find helpful instructions on the proper way to brush and floss your teeth.
-If you have any questions, or would like to schedule an appointment with Drs.
-Derrico and Van Beek or our hygiene team, please feel free to contact our Lisle, IL dental office.
+If you have any questions, or would like to schedule an appointment with Dr. Derrico or our hygiene team, please feel free to contact our Lisle, IL dental office.

 - Brushing Instructions

 Place your toothbrush at a 45-degree angle to your gum.

 Brush the outer, inner, and chewing surfaces of each tooth.

 Use the tip of your brush for the inner surface of your front teeth.